unity-sds/unity-initiator/README.md

 #### Deploying an EventBridge Scheduler Trigger for Periodic CMR Queries

-1. Change directory to the location of the s3_bucket_notification trigger terraform:
+1. Change directory to the location of the cmr-query trigger terraform:

    ```
-   cd ../cmr_query/
+   cd ../cmr-query/
    ```

 1. Note the implementation of the trigger lambda code.
 It will query CMR for granules for a particular collection within a timeframe, query its dynamodb table if they already exist, and if not, submit them as payload URLs to the initiator SNS topic and save them into the dynamodb table: